Federal Government Shutdown

 Is there any support DOH can offer during this time?

 Unfortunately, given the statewide budget constraints, there is no additional funding for us to pull from to continue the work without the direct federal funding.
-We will continue to update our forward-facing webpages.
-As we find supports, we will provide those through the update channels.
+We will continue to update this forward-facing webpage—as well as program-specific ones.

 What happens as the shutdown continues?